Gravitational waves from supercooled phase transitions: dimensional transmutation meets dimensional reduction: High-temperature effective theory

 \section{High-temperature effective theory}

-As mentioned in the introduction, thermal field theory suffers from poor convergence of the perturbative expansion, which can hamper the precision with which the properties of the phase transition can be determined.
-Even though daisy resummation using eq.~\eqref{eq:daisy} resums a leading set of IR-sensitive diagrams, and is hence correct at $\mathcal{O}(g^3_X)$, a problem persists: parametrically large $\mathcal{O}(g^4_X)$ contributions are still missing.
-In particular, there is uncancelled RG-scale dependence due to the omission of two-loop thermal masses, and furthermore additional resummations are required at the same order. \footnote{ These additional resummations include resummation of couplings at one-loop, as well as momentum-dependent field normalisation contributions~\cite{Kajantie:1995dw}. } The root of both problems lies in the Bose-enhancement of the low-energy modes, resulting in an enhancement of the effective parameters of these modes.
+As mentioned in the introduction, thermal field theory suffers from poor convergence of the perturbative expansion, which can hamper the precision with which the properties of the phase transition are determined.
+Even though daisy resummation (see eq.~\eqref{eq:daisy}) resums a leading set of IR-sensitive diagrams, and is hence correct at $\mathcal{O}(g^3_X)$, a problem persists: parametrically large $\mathcal{O}(g^4_X)$ contributions are still missing.
+In particular, there is an uncancelled RG-scale dependence due to the omission of two-loop thermal masses, and furthermore additional resummations are required at the same order. \footnote{ These additional resummations generate contributions to the couplings, as well as momentum-dependent field normalisation contributions~\cite{Kajantie:1995dw}. } The root of both problems lies in the Bose-enhancement of the low-energy modes, resulting in an enhancement of the effective parameters of these modes.